marcinkozakdev/DieteticConsultationAPI/README.md

 * [Room for Improvement](#features-to-be-added-in-the-future)

 ## General Information
-DieteticConsultationAPI is an application developed for dieticians and their patients for better cooperation and communication, also for support during the diet.
-This application created for educational purposes.
-I chose this kind of application because I would like to make the work of my wife who is a dietician, so that she will be happier and have more time for me.
+Backend of a web application created for dietitians and their patients for better cooperation and communication, as well as support during the diet.
+In the project I used the REST architecture.
+The application allows users to register/login, view and manage patients and their diets.
+Everything is based on ASP.NET Core and a database managed by EF Core.

 ## Technologies Used
 - ASP.NET Core 6.0